 - Sinister Minister: The Blind Priest.
 As you find near the end of the last stage, the Priest that Tsukikage interacted with throughout his life is actually a Remote Body, the actual Priest having long ago become a monstrous form of sokushinbutsu secreted deep within the cavern you're in.

 - Spikes of Doom: In keeping with its Jidaigeki theme, this game's deadly spikes are made of bamboo.

 - Spiritual Successor: Some consider this to be a worthy successor to The Legend of Kage despite being made by completely different developers.

-- Stealth Pun: Probably unintentional, but Moonlight can create up to three "shadow clones" which follow his every move.
+- Stealth Pun: Probably unintentional, but Tsukikage/Moonlight can create up to three "shadow clones" which follow his every move.
 Moonlight is casting shadows!

 - Variable-Length Chain: The Rising Dragon is a kusarigama whose chain can be extended and spun to sweep across the screen.

 - Wolfpack Boss: The end of the sixth stage involves Ochimusha manifesting one after another.

 - Youkai: A number of these pop up, such as the inugami-like entities divebombing you in stage 2.
 Tsukikage himself is actually one, his okuri-okami form sealed by the Blind Priest from his infancy.